Jacob-Hunt/Algorithm-Collection/README.md

 "largest_prime.c": Calculates the largest prime factor of a number using a modified Trial Division algorithm (https://en.wikipedia.org/wiki/Trial_division)

 "random_array.c": Generates and prints an array of random integers

+"roman_numerals.js": Algorithm to convert integers from arabic to roman numerals